Evangeline Wilbour Blashfield

 Just over 100 years ago, Evangeline Wilbour Blashfield died, a famous author and intellectual—or as famous as one could be in those days, as a woman with little formal education who wrote mostly under her husband’s name.
 Over thirty years until her untimely death in 1918 at the age of 59, she authored dozens of books, articles, and speeches on art, art history, urban planning, theatre, literature, and the history of women.

 Many others privately echoed this statement.
+See correspondence and remembrances of Evangeline Blashfield in Edwin Howland Blashfield Papers, New York Historical Society Library, Manuscript Department, box 6, folder 5.
 The architectural historian, Barr Ferree, wrote simply that she “was the most learned woman in the world.”
 Julia Isham Taylor, who established Isham Park in upper Manhattan, wrote that “there was no one in New York like her.”
 The American Impressionist painter, Edward Simmons, said that she was “One of the most charming while learned ladies whom I have ever met.”
 Charles R. Richards, the technologist, educator, and director of Cooper Union, wrote of the “inspiration and exhilaration” that he felt “from contact with her brilliant mind.
 I feel her death as I have felt few losses of this kind.
 It seems like the passing of a vital force.”
 She was similarly remembered by her childhood best friend, Gabrielle Clendenin née Greeley; by her close friend and fellow author, Edith Wharton; by the heiress and socialite, Mary Cadwalader Jones; by the young Broadway and film star, Edward Robinson; by the famed actress and suffragist Julia Marlowe; by William Rutherford Mead of the storied architectural firm McKim, Mead, and White; by Belgian painters and sisters, Héva and Diana Coomans; and by the scholar and translator Isabel Hapgood, among many others.

 She conceived of beauty as a public good, perhaps as a natural right, and certainly as a democratic value.
 As Evangeline wrote in 1893 in a speech given by Edwin to mark the foundation of New York’s Municipal Art Society: